onurgultekin/test_case/README.md

 This is going to create 10 fake users to users table.
 Once user creation is completed, you can see all users in your users table.

+From now on, you can run the project with:

+    php artisan serve

 ## API Usage

 This API's authorization is implemented with [Laravel's sanctum](https://laravel.com/docs/8.x/sanctum).
 So, you will need to use a Bearer token to make requests expect login endpoint.